 Finally it can be concluded that this teak plantation are healthy and good condition.
-There are much more potential to get more growth increment particularly for tree stem diameter for next 7 years if the plantation is maintained and managed scientifically according to thinning planned.
-High density trees or no trees per ha cannot produce the trees with larger log.
+There are much more potential to get more growth increment particularly for tree stem diameter for next 6 years if the plantation is maintained and managed scientifically according to thinning planned.
+High density trees or more trees per ha cannot produce the trees with larger log.
+In year 2024, we selected 330 inferior trees to be thinned out as light second thinning and next thinning, we propose to remove another 155 trees from the plantation.